 - It has been at least 24 hours of no fever without the use of fever-reducing medication, and

 - At least 10 days have passed since symptoms first appeared.

 We don't know whether people who recover from COVID-19 can be infected again because the immune response is not yet understood.
 We know that people with another type of coronavirus, MERS-CoV, are not likely to be re-infected shortly after they recover.
 But we don’t know yet if this is true for COVID-19.

 People who have fully recovered from COVID-19 have antibodies in their blood plasma.
 This is the body’s immune response to the virus.
 Plasma may be helpful to people sick with COVID-19.
 But currently, plasma donations are only being done experimentally.
 In the future, plasma could be used to treat serious cases of COVID-19.

 The Red Cross is looking for people who are fully recovered from COVID-19 and may be able to donate plasma.
 If you are fully recovered from a COVID-19 diagnosis that was confirmed by a lab test and would like to donate your plasma, fill out the form on the Red Cross website.

 Coronaviruses are a type of virus that are named for the crown-like spikes on their surface.
 There are many kinds of coronaviruses including some that cause respiratory illnesses, like the common cold.

 Sometimes, coronaviruses that infect animals can evolve and make people sick – and become a new human coronavirus.
 An example is the newly discovered coronavirus that causes coronavirus disease 2019, abbreviated as COVID-19.

 COVID-19 is spreading easily and sustainably in our communities.
 This community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.
-Adults who are 65 years or older and people of any age who have serious underlying medical conditions may be at higher risk for more severe complications from COVID-19.
+The risk of getting a more severe illness increases with age and underlying medical conditions.